WWE Raw preview: The brand's Wrestlepalooza go-home show, early start time - Pro Wrestling Dot Net

 -Lyra Valkyria vs. Roxanne Perez

-Powell’s POV: This show will feature brand’s final push for the WrestlePalooza premium live event.
-Monday’s Raw will be live from Springfield, Massachusetts, at MassMutual Center.
+Powell’s POV: Adam Pearce announced in an online video that Cena will open tonight’s show.
+Raw will be live from Springfield, Massachusetts, at MassMutual Center, and will feature brand’s final push for the WrestlePalooza premium live event.
 Join me for my live review of Raw as the show streams Mondays at the earlier start time on Netflix at 6CT/7ET.
 My weekly same-night audio reviews of Raw are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment